Spreading the Word

 When Chris Davis mentioned on the forum that he would be speaking at an event promoting Citizen Science I thought I’d go along and combine a bit of sightseeing with a bit of crowdsourcing.
 Last Tuesday’s Celestial Skies: Public Eyes evening was billed as an event to discover how people power is shaping modern astronomy.
 The DANA Centre in London had invited Chris to talk about Solar Stormwatch along with Zookeeper Rob Simpson to give an overview of Zooniverse projects and Stuart Eves from Surrey Satellite Technology Limited to talk about his research into William Herschel and the mystery of Uranus’ 6 moons and ring.
 Each speaker was given 10 minutes to do their stuff.
 Ali Boyle, curator of astronomy at the Science Museum made sure things ran to plan.

 Rob was up first and talked about the success of Galaxy Zoo and how that led to the creation and expansion of the Zooniverse.
 He mentioned all the current projects including Old Weather and the upcoming Milky Way Project and Papyrus Zoo.
 Chris was next and did a great job of telling people about all things Solar Stormwatch and Stereo in his allotted 10 minutes and managed to cover details of the Stereo mission and the twin spacecraft, basics of solar physics, the idea behind Solar Stormwatch and what stormwatchers do.
 Stuart told the fascinating story of why he thinks William Herschel discovered Uranus’ ring 190 years before its official discovery in 1977 and why Uranus is shown as having 6 Moons on an 18th century orrery (built using Herschel’s observations) at a time when only 2 had been discovered.
-Each speaker was equipped with a nifty Madonna mic but sadly no singing or dancing was involved.

 Then followed a practical taster session with computers set up to have a go at Hubble Zoo, Moon Zoo and Solar Stormwatch.
 Lots of people tried out the sites and I saw a couple of groups working their way diligently through the Solar Stormwatch tutorials.
 Several people said that they would have a go at home when they had more time.

-A Q&A session followed with some quality questions from the audience!
+A Q&A session followed with some quality questions from the audience.

 The first question concerned Earth’s magnetic field flipping.